Chicago, In Progress, Church

-Our challenge: A Chicago church came to us with a great cathedral — one of the most beautiful rooms in all Chicago.
+Our challenge: A Chicago church came to us with a great cathedral — one of the most beautiful rooms in all of Chicago.
 They wanted it cooled and didn’t know where to start.
-They needed help thinking through the feasibility, construction and cost impact to the building.
+They needed help thinking through the feasibility, construction and cost impact on the building.
 Our experience of combining poetic concern and technical finesse in buildings was well suited for this church renovation project.

 This building is a timeless work of art.
-The question we ask, How do we weave today’s science into it?
+The question is — How do we weave today’s science into it?

-Our response: We explored the church’s current system, identified pockets of unused space for new equipment, studied their energy bills, and interviewed key members of the congregation.
+Our response: We explored the church’s current system, identified pockets of unused space for new equipment, studied their energy bills, and interviewed key congregation members.
 We established project criteria of aesthetics, acoustics, efficiency, comfort, and budget.
-Next, we imagined many possible solutions, then narrowed the options to the three that best suited this church.
+Many possible solutions were imagined and then narrowed to the three that best suited this church.
 Collaborating with our engineers, we produced a series of 3D mechanical and architectural concept designs.

-Rather than roof-mounted units and a new boiler, a geothermal piping system ties to the heat pump loop allowing both heating and cooling from the same 3 air handlers.
+Rather than roof-mounted units and a new boiler, a geothermal piping system ties to the heat pump loop, allowing heating and cooling from the same 3 air handlers.
 (2) Mitsubishi mini-split systems heat and cool the smaller admin spaces and the attic ventilation is updated.

 The existing steam boiler, piping, and radiators are replaced with a new high-efficiency hot water boiler, piping, and radiators located within existing sanctuary radiator niches.

 Ellen Rothenberg, elsetime, 2015.
 Installation View, Sector 2337.
 Photo by Nathan Kirkman.